florianmarkusse/html-parser/README.md

 - `getTextContent`: Retrieves the text content of a node, storing results in an array of strings.
 Remember to `free` this array as needed.

+### Traversal
+After querying, maybe you want to traverse the `Dom` to find the first child or the parent of the queries node.
+Here are some functions to do exactly that!

+- `getFirstChild`: Retrieves the ID of the first child node of a given node.
+Returns `0` if there are no child nodes.

+- `getFirstChildNode`: Returns a pointer to the `ParentChild` structure.
+Returns `NULL` if there are no child nodes.

+- `getNext`: Retrieves the ID of the next sibling node of a given node.
+Returns `0` if there are no more sibling nodes.

+- `getNextNode`: Returns a pointer to the `NextNode` structure.
+Returns `NULL` if there are no more sibling nodes.

+- `getPrevious`: Retrieves the ID of the previous sibling node of a given node.
+Returns `0` if there are no previous sibling nodes.

+- `getPreviousNode`: Returns a pointer to the `NextNode` structure.
+Returns `NULL` if there are no previous sibling nodes.

+- `getParent`: Retrieves the ID of the parent node of a given node.
+Returns `0` if there is no parent node.

+- `getParentNode`: Returns a pointer to the `ParentChild` structure.
+Returns `NULL` if there is no parent node.

+- `traverseDom`: Traverses the DOM structure from the specified node and returns the ID of the next node.
+Returns `0` if there are no more nodes to traverse.

+- `traverseNode`: Traverses the DOM structure of a specific to node with the given ID to traverse and returns the ID of the next node inside that specific node.
+Returns `0` if there are no more nodes in the specific node.

+- `getLastNext`: Retrieves the ID of the last next sibling node starting from a given node.
+Returns `0` if there are no more sibling nodes.

+- `getLastNextNode`: Returns a pointer to the `NextNode` structure representing the last next sibling node starting from a given node.
+Returns `NULL` if there are no more sibling nodes.

 ### Modifying

-Now that we have some `node_id`s after querying the `Dom`, we can modify the `Dom` to our heart's content.
+Now that we have some `node_id`s after querying and traversing the `Dom`, we can modify the `Dom` to our heart's content.
 Again, these functions are split up into two levels: "dom-based" and "node-based".
 All operations modify the `Dom` in place.

 #### Dom